You notice a stain on the wall or ceiling.

 Please call to set up an appointment so that we can determine what the problem is and can get it fixed before more damage is caused.
 Time is money in these cases.
 Getting a leak fixed early will prevent bigger problems and expenses down the road.

 A good roof should last 20 to 30 years.
-There are sometimes problems with materials but most of the problems that I see are the result of improper, inferior installations techniques.
-It is disturbingly common, especially in new tract housing where cheap materials and installers are the norm.
+There are sometimes problems with materials but most of the problems that I see are the result of improper, inferior installation techniques.
+It is disturbingly common, especially in new tract housing, where cheap materials and installers are the norm.

 There are many ways to install a roof and the average homeowner is not going to recognize a good job from a bad one.